Skip to content

 Section titled “Live vs. preview — the caveat that matters most”

 Autonomous (non-chat) optimize-cycle budget changes are live for exactly one pilot brand today. pulsead-agents/shared/oc_live_brands.py hardcodes LIVE_BUDGET_UPDATE_BRANDS = {"KISS"}.
 For every other brand the optimizer computes the decision and writes it to oc_allocations, but sends nothing to Amazon (it records "success" anyway).
-So when someone says “Pulsy optimizes budgets automatically,” the honest internal statement is: for one pilot brand; preview/stub for the rest.
+So when someone says “Pulsy optimizes budgets automatically,” the honest internal statement is: for one pilot brand; the rest are preview/stub paths.

 Two related facts: